duncanhkc/eck/README.md

 1. ECK is not deployed as helm chart yet, please follow the steps below to deploy eck.
 2. IMPORTANT: DO NOT use "kubectl delete es.yaml" or "kubectl replace --force es.yaml".
 The data will be lost.

+Note that branch is mapping to different profile (prod, uat...).

 ## ECK Deploy steps

 1. Create project "eck" via rancher UI.
 Then create namespaces, eck-nfs, eck-elastic-system, eck-es and eck-kibana under it.